Tackling poverty one toilet at a time

-Sanitation First toilets in use in India
+Sanitation First toilets built

-Toilet uses per day
+Number of uses per day

-Tonnes of compost produced since 2005
+Tonnes of compost produced

 Since 2010, Sanitation First has been developing an innovative solution designed to function efficiently in the challenging environments of space-restricted slums; we call this our Inner-City Sanitation model (ICS), which has grown to 6,000 users.